What Is Monero?

 You don’t need to understand the technicalities of how this system works to understand its value – the important thing to know is that it makes the currency 100% unlinkable and untraceable.

 History of Monero

-Whilst these criticisms may be valid in many respects, there are plenty of legal use cases of Monero too.
-Privacy and anonymity are useful for many legitimate reasons, such as:
+While these criticisms may be valid in many respects, there are plenty of legal use cases of Monero as well.

 - Businesses can use Monero to make purchases from suppliers without exposing potentially commercially sensitive information, as they would with other currencies like Bitcoin.